llbaker302/ipp-python-dev-test/README.md

 ## Additional information
 * You should use python 3.9 or above
-* You may use any appropriate open source python libs as part of your solution
+* You may use any appropriate open source libs as part of your solution
-* Please upload your solution to github.com or similar and provide a link
+* Please upload your project to github.com or similar and provide a link
 * If you have questions please email support@ipushpull.com

-Thank you for taking the test!
+Thanks for taking our test!